 9 This I pray, that your love may abound yet more and more in knowledge and all discernment, 10 so that you may approve the things that are excellent, that you may be sincere and without offense to the day of Christ, 11 being filled with the fruits of righteousness, which are through Jesus Christ, to the glory and praise of God.

 Paul’s Chains Advance the Gospel

 18 What does it matter?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed.
-I rejoice in this, yes, and will rejoice.
-19 For I know that this will turn out to my salvation, through your prayers and the supply of the Spirit of Jesus Christ, 20 according to my earnest expectation and hope, that I will in no way be disappointed, but with all boldness, as always, now also Christ will be magnified in my body, whether by life or by death.
-21 For to me to live is Christ, and to die is gain.
-22 But if I live on in the flesh, this will bring fruit from my work; yet I don’t know what I will choose.
+I rejoice in this, yes, I will rejoice.
+19 For I know that this will turn out to my salvation, through your prayers and the supply of the Spirit of Jesus Christ, 20 according to my earnest expectation and hope.
+I will in no way be disappointed, but with all boldness, as always, now also Christ will be magnified in my body, whether by life or by death.
+21 For me, to live is Christ, and to die is gain.
+22 But if I live on in the flesh, this will bring fruit from my work, yet I do not know what I will choose.
 23 But I am hard pressed between the two, having the desire to depart and be with Christ, which is far better.
 24 Yet to remain in the flesh is more needful for your sake.
-25 Having this confidence, I know that I will remain, yes, and remain with you all for your progress and joy in the faith, 26 that your rejoicing may abound in Christ Jesus in me through my presence with you again.
+25 Having this confidence, I know that I will remain, yes, and will remain with you all for your progress and joy in the faith, 26 that your rejoicing may abound in Christ Jesus in me through my presence with you again.